 - 2 cups total, a mix of Gruyere and Swiss cheese

 To make the balsamic glaze: bring the vinegar to a boil in a small sauce pan over high heat.
 Immediately reduce the heat to a simmer and continue to cook until it’s thick enough to coat the back of a spoon, about fifteen to twenty minutes.

 Bake the pizza crust according to the recipe, then spread a thin, even layer of pesto over the top, followed by the cheese.
 Bake until the cheese is completely melted and just beginning to turn golden.
 Once it’s out of the oven, top it with the fig slices and drizzle them with the balsamic glaze.

 Some additional notes:

 We love the Thin, Crispy Buckwheat Pizza Crust in my family.
-It's gluten-free, as are my six-year old son and my husband.
-It's a great combination with fruit.
-That said, please use your favourite pizza crust!
-Trader Joe's makes a fantastic pre-made dough that will save you some time!
+It’s gluten-free, as are my six-year old son and my husband.
+It’s a great combination with fruit.
+That said, please use your favourite pizza dough recipe!